“Are you lost, little lamb?”

 Day ?
 Month ?
 Year?

 GM: Caroline’s surroundings blur into focus.
 She’s lying on a green field, the grass damp against her back.
 Weeping willows’ boughs droop over her comatose form.
-The multicolored lights of the French Quarter blurrily swim and shimmer in the distance.
+The French Quarter’s multicolored lights swim and shimmer in the distance.
 She can make out sounds of revelry.
 New Orleans never stops partying.
 That’s just who she is.
 The sounds are distant, though; Caroline might not be in the Quarter.
 The late summer night is warm, and she feels a breeze flow over her from the north.
 It should cool her, but she does not feel any perspiration.

 Caroline: She tries to rise.

-GM: Caroline shakily ambles to her feet.
-The light from the street lamps seems distant and hollow, and her clothes feel cold and rough against her skin.
+GM: Caroline ambles to her feet.
+The light from the street lamps seems distant and hollow.
+Her clothes feel cold and rough against her skin.
 A grassy expanse of trees intersected by a snaking river unfolds before her.

 Caroline: She was just on Bourbon Street, or somewhere in the Quarter.
 Walking with René when he… hit her.
 Hard.

 GM: She soon spots a suited man with a trombone.
 She recognizes that statue even before reading the plaque underneath.
-She is in Louis Armstrong Park, just a short ways away from the French Quarter.
+She is in Louis Armstrong Park, a short ways off from the Quarter.

 Her ears perk.
 People are approaching.
 Two of them.
 She can tell by their slurred mumbles and by the way their footsteps fall that they are drunk.